 For optical connections, plug an optical cable from the TV’s output into the optical input on your soundbar or amplifier.

 If you are using HDMI ARC, you need to make sure that you connect the cable to the TV’s HDMI port labeled ARC – the other end of the HDMI cable will go into the HDMI connector on your speaker system.

 Check your manuals if you are not sure which HDMI ports support ARC.

-You will need a coaxial digital audio cable to connect the TV’s coaxial output to the input on your amplifier.
+For coaxial connections, use a coaxial digital audio cable to connect the TV’s output to the input on your amplifier.